Cysharp/MagicOnion/docs/docs/quickstart.md

 ```

 :::tip
-When using MagicOnion client in Unity applications, see also [Using in Unity](/installation/unity).
+When using MagicOnion client in Unity applications, see also [Works with Unity](/installation/unity).
 :::